bryanisonline/bryanisonline.github.io/content/about.md

 {{% portfolio image="/images/skiing.jpg" alt="Skiing" %}}

-Apart from spending extensive time solving mathematical problems, I have a wide array of hobbies and interests, such as programming, biking, skiing, creating/playing music, and being an avid supporter of the Canadian national soccer teams.
+Apart from spending extensive time solving mathematical problems, I have a wide array of hobbies and interests, such as traveling, cycling, skiing, creating/playing music, and being an avid supporter of the Canadian national soccer teams.